NishantBaheti/MachineLearningExploration/intro.rst

 `What is this documentation?`
-    I am Nishant & this doc is my exploration that i am developing as i am learning.
+    This doc is my exploration that I am developing this as I am learning.

-    `why am i creating this?` I am learning things at a very slow pace and i tend to forget things/ formulas/ methods.
-To keep everything at one place so that I can go through a topic quickly.
+`why am i creating this?`
+    I am learning things at a slow pace and I tend to forget methods/ formulas/ code s.
+    To keep everything at one place so that I can go through the topic quickly for referecence.
     Now just to help other people who are also starting to learn these topics, this doc may be helpful.

-There are already a lot of content available over internet.
-This is just another documentation.
-But this documentation is developed from the perspective of an average person with an enthusiasm for data wonders.
+    There are already a lot of content available over the internet.
+    This is just another doc but it is developed from the perspective of an average person with an enthusiasm for data wonders.

-`Is the math, method or logic correct?`
+`Is the mathematics, method or logic correct?`
-    Validation of the content is done by people who are visiting it or the results are proof sometimes :-D .
-I usually understand the topic from some course, youtube video and book and apply the same.
+    Validation of the content is done by people who are visiting it.
+    On the other hand results are proof sometimes :-D .

+    I understand the topic from a course, youtube video, research paper or book and try it.
     If It is giving results then awesome, if not then try something else.

-`What am I going to find here?`
-    On the panel/table of contents you'll see the variety of the topics.
-In most cases code and images are there and in some cases videos are also available to understand more on the topic.

 `How to contact me?`
-    Please feel free to reach out to me if something is wrong in this doc or if it was helpful for you or you want to have a discussion on something.

     +-----------+--------------------------------------------+
     | email     | nishantbaheti.it19@gmail.com               |
     +-----------+--------------------------------------------+